Troubleshooting

 Beaconry's /wp-json/beaconry/v1/event path is structurally adblocker-immune.
 If you see it being blocked:

-- Verify the URL in DevTools — is it actually
+- Verify the URL in DevTools.
+Is it actually

 /wp-json/beaconry/v1/eventon your domain, or does it point to a different domain?
 If different, hybrid mode is on for some channel and that channel's pixel is loading from a third-party domain (which IS blockable). - If hybrid mode is the cause, disable hybrid mode for that channel.
 Server-side dispatch resumes covering 100% of consenting visitors.